 Private, off-campus housing offers more choices in terms of location and lifestyle, and the freedom to personalize your home in Israel.

-Accordion Content
+Accordion Title

-Below is the contact information of housing coordinators who can help guide you through on-campus and sometimes off-campus housing options at Israeli universities.
+Below is the contact information of housing coordinators who can help guide you through on-campus and, sometimes, off-campus housing options at Israeli universities.

-It is a good idea to start the process of procuring on-campus housing early at least a few months before the academic year begins — as placements fill up quickly.
+It is a good idea to start the process of procuring on-campus housing early — at least a few months before the academic year begins — as placements fill up quickly.
 Consider registering for on-campus housing even if you’re not sure if you want to use it.

-At most universities, you will only be able to choose between dormitories on campus or private rentals off campus.
+At most universities, you will only be able to choose between dormitories on campus or private rentals off-campus.
 However, the Weizmann Institute provides university-owned off-campus rental apartments for first-year postdoc researchers; Ben-Gurion University offers apartments that can be rented for several years.

 The Israeli rental market moves fast and at the last minute.
 Rental apartments are generally listed two to four weeks before the potential move-in date and tend to be claimed quickly.
 It’s very common for young professionals in Israel to share apartments.
 This allows you to split bills and can be a good way of getting to know people in your new area.
 The Facebook groups listed on our city-by-city housing pages can be a good resource for finding roommates.